ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

        For example: `ssh root@45.123.122.12`

-## Step 1.
-Configure a monitoring agent to collect metrics from the bare metal server
+## Configure a monitoring agent to collect metrics from the bare metal server
 {: #baremetal_linux_step1}
+{: step}

 You must install a monitoring agent to collect and forward metrics from a bare metal server to an {{site.data.keyword.mon_full_notm}} instance.